cloudflare/stpyv8/docs/source/api/wrapper.rst

 .. note::

-    All the Python *function*, *method* and *type* will be convert to a Javascript function object, because the Python *type* could be used as a constructor and create a new instance.
+    All the Python *functions*, *methods* and *types* will be converted to a Javascript function object, because the Python *type* could be used as a constructor and create a new instance.

 Javascript to Python
 ^^^^^^^^^^^^^^^^^^^^

-When reverse direction of conversion, SoirV8 will try the following rules to map Javascript type to Python type.
+When converting from Javascript to Python, SoirV8 will try the following conversion rules

 ===============     ================    =============================   ============
 Javascript Type     Javascript Value    Python Type                     Python Value